-- Application form. - Nonrefundable \$60 application fee. - Essay/personal statement. - All official graduate degree-posted transcripts.
+- Application form.

+- Nonrefundable \$60 application fee.

+- Essay/personal statement.

+- All official graduate degree-posted transcripts.
 Applicants who hold degrees or have earned credits from non-U.S. institutions (excluding study abroad programs) must have a course-by-course evaluation and translation of their academic records done by an approved evaluation services agency before they can be considered for admission to a degree program.
-Loyola recommends World Education Services, Inc. (www.wes.org). - Three professional/academic letters of recommendation. - Resume or curriculum vita. - TOEFL score report.
-The TOEFL examination is required only if English is not the applicant's native language or if the applicant has not completed a degree program taught in English.
-TOEFL scores must be from tests administered within two years of the application deadline.
-Official scores must be sent directly from the Educational Testing Service.
-Loyola's institution code is 5370. - International Student Supplemental Forms.
-These forms are required only if a student visa is needed; they must be completed no later than 90 days prior to the start of the program.
-Forms are available on the Loyola website (www.loyola.edu/graduate/international).
+Loyola recommends World Education Services, Inc. (www.wes.org).

+- Three professional/academic letters of recommendation.

+- Resume or curriculum vita.

-Fall Semester June 15 Spring Semester November 15 Summer Sessions April 15
+Fall Semester June 15

+Spring Semester November 15

+Summer Sessions April 15

-$This\ program\ is\ not\ available\ for\ international\ students.$
+This option is not available for international students.